 Chase Mobile App Security

-The app uses strong 128-bit encryption for all data, and messages are sent encrypted from Chase, then are decrypted by the app on your phone.
-I mentioned earlier that you'll need to request a PIN to use the app for the first time - that's part of Chase's multifactor authentication, another security measure.
-The Chase app doesn't store any of your financial or personal data on your phone and other apps can't access it.
+The app uses strong 128-bit encryption for all data and messages.
+They are then decrypted by the app on your phone.
+You will receive a temporary identification code to use the app for the first time.
+This is part of Chase's multifactor authentication, which is another security measure.
+The Chase app does not store any of your financial or personal data on your phone, and other apps cannot access it.

-You must be enrolled in Chase Online to use the mobile app.
-If you don't have an online banking account set up for your Chase accounts, go to Chase.com and click on the Log In or Enroll tab near the top of the screen.
-Once you have an online account, use the same user name and password to log in.
-The first time you use the app, you specify which Chase accounts you want to use with the app and you'll get instructions for requesting a PIN via phone, text message or email.
-You need to use that PIN to log on through the app only the first time you use the app.
+Once you have an online account, use the same user name and password to log into the app.
+The first time you use the app, you will specify which Chase accounts you want to use with the app.
+After that, you will receive instructions for requesting a temporary identification code via phone, text message, or email.
+You need to use that temporary identification code to log on through the app the first time you use the app.

 The app will log you off automatically if you don't use it for 12 minutes.
-This is for security purposes in the event that you forget to log off and leave your mobile device out in the open, no one will be able to get into your accounts.
+This is for security purposes.
+If you forget to log off, Chase will do it for you.